masonzhang21/wikiguessr/README.md

 # Bugs

-Sadly I feel like there might be a couple of these.
+Sadly there might be a couple of these.
 If you find one, let me know at mason_zhang@brown.edu!